Absence Reporting & Tracking

 - Imposing other corrective actions that are deemed appropriate.

-Five Unexcused Absences in a Month
+Seven Unexcused Absences in a Month

 The student has unexcused absences in the current school year.
-While petitions must be filed if the student has seven or more unexcused absences within any one month, or ten or more unexcused absences in the current school year, a petition may be filed earlier.
+While petitions must be filed if the student has seven or more unexcused absences within any one month, or fifteen or more unexcused absences in the current school year, a petition may be filed earlier.
 In addition, unexcused absences accumulated in another school or school will be counted when preparing the petition.

-Attesting that actions taken by the school district have not been successful in substantially reducing the student’s absences from school.
+Attesting actions taken by the school district have not been successful in substantially reducing the student’s absences from school.

 Court intervention and supervision are necessary to assist the school district to reduce the student’s absences from school.